-If a Controller ID is assigned a new controller type on the single-line diagram, then all of the controller's existing configuration is deleted, this also includes the log.
+When a controller changes type, all of the controller's existing configuration is deleted, this also includes the log.
 The IP address configuration and permissions (both users and groups) are not deleted.

 It is recommended to take a backup of your controller before changing controller type if you require the settings.